TACC/life_sciences_ml_at_tacc/docs/section3/Hands-On-CNN.rst

 Step 3: Evaluate the VGG19 Model on the Test Set
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Just like we did for our CNN model, let's evaluate the VGG19 model on the test set.
+Just like we did for our first CNN model, let's evaluate the VGG19 model on the test set.

 Evaluate Test Accuracy and Loss
 -------------------------------